The Wonders of Coffee

 Women who increase their consumption of coffee appear to decrease their risk of developing depression.
-Using data in the Nurses’ Health Study once more, researchers at the Harvard School of Public Health found that the nurses with no signs of depression at the onset of the study who consumed two to three cups of coffee per day, had a 15 percent decreased risk of developing depression in a two-year follow up survey.
+Using data in the Nurses’ Health Study, researchers at the Harvard School of Public Health found that the nurses with no signs of depression at the onset of the study who consumed two to three cups of coffee per day, had a 15-percent decreased risk of developing depression in a two-year follow up survey.

 Sunscreen and French roast

-As if that’s not enough, the American Association for Cancer Research has also found that the caffeine in coffee may decrease the risk of developing basal cell carcinoma (BCC), which is a form of skin cancer.
-Specifically, female study subjects who consumed more than three cups of coffee per day saw a 20 percent reduction in the risk of BCC and men who consumed three or more cups of coffee per day saw a nine percent decreased risk.
+The American Association for Cancer Research found that the caffeine in coffee may decrease the risk of developing basal cell carcinoma (BCC), which is a form of skin cancer.
+Specifically, female study subjects who consumed more than three cups of coffee per day saw a 20-percent reduction in the risk of BCC and men who consumed three or more cups of coffee per day saw a nine-percent decreased risk.

 Jolt your memory

-Lest you think coffee only preserves the body from ailments such as cancer and diabetes, a recent study suggests that it may also protect people from Alzheimer’s disease, even in people predisposed to the condition.
+Lest you think coffee only preserves the body from ailments such as cancer and diabetes, results from one study suggest that it may also protect people from Alzheimer’s disease, even in people predisposed to the condition.
 Researchers at the University of Florida found that 100 percent of the adults studied with mild cognitive impairment (MCI) who drank three cups of coffee or more per day avoided developing Alzheimer’s disease after two to four years.